Project 1: Deep Learning to Enable Multi-messenger Astrophysics Discovery in the LSST Era

 Student Contributions:

 We are looking for a student with experience in basic programming in Python and/or R and basic knowledge and skills in machine learning; experience with GIS and geospatial analysis is a plus.
 Anticipated tasks include assisting the team with: (1) data preprocessing, (2) data modeling, analysis, and predictions, and (3) the creation of mappings and other data visualizations.
 The student will develop and review code and create documentation for the code.
-They will also assist in developing machine learning algorithms and then training, validating, and testing the models.
-The student will also create a GitHub repository for the team, where they will prepare and upload scripts and other documentation for the project.
+They will also assist in developing machine learning algorithms and then training, validating, and testing the algorithms.
+The student will also create a GITHUB for the team, where they will prepare and upload scripts and other documentation for the project.
+The student will meet with the mentors on a regular basis, participate in team meetings, and actively engage with graduate students.

 Project 3: Estimation of Crop Productivity from Multi-sensor Fused Satellite Data